xsleonard/pystmark/docs/_build/html/_sources/examples.txt

     SENDER = 'me@example.com'

     # Send a single message
-    message = pystmark.PystMessage(sender=SENDER, to='you@example.com',
+    message = pystmark.Message(sender=SENDER, to='you@example.com',
                                    subject='Hi', text='A message',
                                    tag='greeting')

     pystmark.send(message, api_key=API_KEY)

 You can also pass in a dictionary.
-It will construct the :class:`PystMessage` for you.
+It will construct the :class:`Message` for you.

 .. code-block:: python